m1griffin/arrayfunc/codegen/docmathtemplate.rst

 ==================  ===========================================  ======================================================
 Exception type      Text                                           Description
 ==================  ===========================================  ======================================================
 ArithmeticError     arithmetic error in calculation.
-An arithmetic error occured in a calculation.
+An arithmetic error occurred in a calculation.
 ZeroDivisionError   zero division error in calculation.
 A calculation attempted to divide by zero.
 IndexError          array length error.
 One or more arrays has an invalid length (e.g a
                                                                  length of zero).